-- Verify the existing wall thickness the distance from the condenser coil to the outdoor louver varies with the sleeve depth.
-Each chassis includes standard air baffles to accommodate the most common condenser coil to outdoor louver requirements.
-In addition, we stock an optional condenser-side air baffle kit for chassis installation in deeper than standard walls.
-The weather angles should need no adjustment. - 2.
-Verify air supply alignment slide the unit into the wall-sleeve.
-The supply duct on the cooling chassis should line up with the supply vent on the room cabinet. - Install the baffles slide the unit back out of the wall sleeve.
-Remove the baffles from the kit bag supplied with unit.
-Install the left and right side baffles on the condenser coil by completing steps below: - Baffles must come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 23). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.
+- 1. Verify the existing wall thickness The distance from the condenser coil to the outdoor louver varies with sleeve depth, unit(s) ship standard with 2 "(51mm) baffles.
+In addition, EMI stocks an optional condenser-side air baffle kit for chassis installation in deeper-than-standard wall sleeves.
+For fast, trouble-free installation, know your wall sleeve depth when ordering. - 2.
+Install the baffles Slide the unit back out of the wall sleeve.
+Remove both sets of baffles from the kit bag supplied with unit.
+Install only one set of left and right side baffles on the condenser coil by completing steps below: - Choose the proper fitting baffles for your application by verifying selected baffles come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil. - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.